Leadership Cayman 2023 – Information Session 4

 Leadership Cayman class members will interact with diverse, high-level community leaders and decision-makers by organising and attending a series of seminars and retreats in fields ranging from business, government, education, media, criminal justice, the arts and more.
 Through these interactions, members learn about their personal leadership styles, nourish their community spirit and gain an invaluable understanding of how our community works.

-Join us at this Information Session to learn more about the upcoming Leadership Cayman 2022 programme.
-Link will be provided to those who register.
+Join us at this information session to learn more about the upcoming Leadership Cayman 2023 programme.

 For more information, please contact email@example.com

 - Nov 02 2022

 - 5:30 pm - 6:30 pm

 - Via Zoom

 - From the convenience of your desk or the comfort of your living room